Trung Canidate

-Trung Jered Canidate (born March 3, 1977) is a former American football running back in the NFL.
-Drafted out of Arizona, Canidate was selected with the 31st overall pick of the 2000 NFL Draft by the St. Louis Rams.
+Trung Jered Canidate (born March 3, 1977) is an American former professional football player who was a running back in the National Football League (NFL), primarily with the St. Louis Rams.
+He played college football for the Arizona Wildcats and was selected by the Rams in the first round of the 2000 NFL draft with the 31st overall pick.

 Professional career

 Pre-draft

 The St. Louis Rams timed Canidate at 4.25 seconds in the 40-yard dash, more than .15 faster than his combine time.
 At the combine, Canidate did not complete his workout due to an ankle sprain.

 St. Louis Rams

 With the presence on the Rams' roster of Marshall Faulk, 1999 NFL Offensive MVP, there was much confusion with the selection of Canidate and most fans thought it was wasted.
 He started only three games in his three seasons with St. Louis; he was drafted for his quickness and speed, but he was undersized and perceived as fumble-prone.
 He fumbled on 1.6% of his touches in his career, compared to a league average rate of 1.37% of touches).